godismyjudge95/shorthand/README.md

     margin-left: 4px;

 Here you will be able to edit the values of the properties and when you will close the Quick Edit, the rules will be condensed back to the short hand.

+## Contribute
+Please feel free to contribute to this project!
+Besides editing the main code you can also help by adding more shorthand providers.
+Here is a quick tutorial: [How to Create a Shorthand Provider]( https://github.com/LeinardoSmith/shorthand/wiki/How-to-Create-a-Shorthand-Provider)